lf-edge/ekuiper/README.md

 ### Contributing
 Thank you for your contribution!
 Please refer to the [CONTRIBUTING.md](./docs/en_US/CONTRIBUTING.md) for more information.

+### Security
+Please report security vulnerabilities privately.
+Do not open a public GitHub issue.
+See [SECURITY.md](./SECURITY.md).

 ## Performance test result

 ### MQTT throughput test